w3f/Grants-Program/applications/Gateway.md

 The overall process for building this solutions are:

 1. Build a bank digital currency module in substrate runtime in layer 1
+- This will require kyc Identifier registrator pallet and bridge pallet

 2. Build a multi-container solution with `docker-compose` where it integrates